 Agency Worker's Compensation Insurance does not cover students in clinical settings.
-Students are covered by liability insurance provided by the college.
 Students enrolled in the radiography program are required to have their own health insurance.

 If injured in a clinical setting, the clinical instructor/coordinator is to be notified and a copy of the Occurrence Report filed with the program director.